alirezanezami1/hovered-poster/README.md

 # hovered-poster
-this is a simple hover for figure tag in HTML
+this is a simple hover for figure tag in HTML and CSS